CodeYourFuture/fundamentals-blockly/exercises/arrays_random.md

 ##  Arrays: Mad lib revisited

 In the first Mad Libs exercise, we were unable to make our own list of words.
 We could only pick a category (noun, adjective, verb).
 We will now introduce a data structure called an **array**.
-An array represents a list of data, ( often numbers or text ).
+An array represents a list of data, often numbers or text.

 We can create and use arrays with the "Arrays" menu.
 Let's create our own list of words to select from.